OfficeDev/office-ui-fabric-core/src/documentation/pages/PeoplePicker/PeoplePicker.md

 {{> PeoplePicker props=PeoplePickerExampleProps.facePile}}
 --->

-## More options

-### Disconnected
-If the network is unavailable, you can present an error message in the search more area.
-@@include('PeoplePicker.Disconnected.html')

 ## Using this component
 1. Confirm that you have references to Fabric's CSS and JavaScript on your page, as well as jQuery:
     ```